 During a quick scan, Avast uses 3 times the amount of CPU as Norton.
 For higher-end computers, the more processing needs, the faster the results, but it is the exact opposite for lower-end computers that don't have that many resources to spare.

-In lowest cost, Avast is the winner — they offer a free subscription, whereas Norton does not.
-However, in the bang-for-your-buck category, Norton provides so much more than Avast at even similar tiers of subscription.
+In lowest cost, Avast is the winner -- they offer a free subscription, whereas Norton does not.
+However, in the bang-for-your-buck category, Norton provides so much more than Avast on similar subscription tiers.

 Consumers who want to spend less overall might choose Avast, but they’ll get what they pay for.
 However, those who are willing to spend a few extra bucks for an annual subscription will enjoy the value that the entry-level tier of Norton 360 provides.